spencerkraisler/Finger-Counter/README.md

 This one is pretty simple.
 There's a green box and whatever is in it is fed into a ConvNet.

 Works best against a white wall in a well lit area.
-I trained it on photos taken in front of a whiteback background.

 # Single Shot Detector (SSD) + ConvNet